Hypfer/Valetudo/docs/_pages/integrations/mqtt.md

 To make your robot talk to your MQTT broker and integrate with home automation software, such as but not limited to Home Assistant, openHAB and Node-RED, configure MQTT via Valetudo's web interface (Connectivity → MQTT connectivity).
+On this page you can also find the exact topic to which to send commands to or from.

 ## Autodiscovery